Kuadrant/architecture/rfcs/0008-distributed-dns.md

 #### Cleanup

-When a DNS Policy is marked for deletion the kuadrant operator will delete all relevant kuadrantRecords.
+When a DNS Policy is marked for deletion the kuadrant operator will delete all relevant DNSRecords.

 Whenever a deleted kuadrantRecord is reconciled by the DNS Operator, it will remove any relevant records from the DNS Provider (i.e. any record identified by the clusterID for the deleted host.